opsec-infosec/BlockchainExplorer/README.md

 # Bitcoin Explorer
-Place to have fun with decoding and learning about the bitcoin blockchain
+Place to have fun and learn about decoding the bitcoin blockchain

-The goal is to parse the block chain from a full bitcoin node, parse the files, and push them into a ElasticSearch stack.
+The goal is to parse the block chain from a full bitcoin node, parse the files into block and transaction information, and push them into a ElasticSearch stack.

 From there we have a full text search of the block chain.

+Eventually a frontend for exploring the blockchain and the ability to do some basic analysis of the chain.

 # Containers